 Kazakhstan prepared their self-certification report and presented it in February 2020.
 It was generally received very well with some proposals for adding information and improving clarity.
-Albania and Georgia presented their situation and ideas for their reports and they both received feedback from the peer support group.
+Albania and Georgia presented their situation and ideas for report and they both received feedback from the peer support group.
 Based on feedback received as well as observations of the co-chairs, it is important for those countries which have not yet done so to prepare their self-certification reports.

 It has also been noted that it is especially important to have up-to-date information concerning self-certification available on the EHEA website.
 If a country would like to proceed to self-certification - or update its report - the information concerning criteria and procedures is difficult to find.
 Discussions with both the Council of Europe and the European Commission concerning information on self-certification/referencing as well as having those reports easily available have been initiated.
-In the next BFUG work period TPG A should strengthen its efforts to achieve this goal.

 When it comes to the implementation of the ECTS User's Guide, in many countries further work needs to be done.
-Many aspects of the Guide are overlooked and the Guide should be used more effectively as guidance on programme design, better recognition of learning outcomes, credits and qualifications; learning, teaching and assessment; instruments for planning and carrying out mobility activities; recognition of prior learning and experience and quality assurance of ECTS implementation.
+Many aspects of the Guide are overlooked and the

+Guide should be used more effectively as guidance on programme design, better recognition of learning outcomes, credits and qualifications; learning, teaching and assessment; instruments for planning and carrying out mobility activities; recognition of prior learning and experience and quality assurance of ECTS implementation.

-As far as the overall working method of the Thematic Peer Group is concerned, following conclusions and recommendations were made based on the feedback from participants at the Thematic Peer Group meetings and from the survey organized by the BICG:
+As far as the overall working method of the peer group is concerned, following conclusions and recommendations were made based on the feedback from participants at the peer group meetings and from the survey organized by the BICG: